lucalista/shinestacker/README.md

 ### Noisy pixel masking

-First, the mask of noisy pixels has to be found and stored in afile:
+First, the mask of noisy pixels has to be determined and stored in a PNG file:

 ```python
 job = StackJob("job", "E:/Focus stacking/My image directory/")